kirstenvankessel/masterthesis/README.md

 # Scripts

-To follow the order as discussed in the master's thesis, the scripts should be run in the following order:
+To follow the order as discussed in the thesis, the scripts should be run in the following order:

-[RQ1_Recreation_ESCS.Rmd](https://github.com/kirstenvankessel/masterthesis/blob/main/scripts/RQ1_Recreation_ESCS.Rmd) - In this script the variables ESCS is recreated, as to check if we have a clear understanding of how ESCS is measured.
+[RQ1_Recreation_ESCS.Rmd](https://github.com/kirstenvankessel/masterthesis/blob/main/scripts/RQ1_Recreation_ESCS.Rmd) - In this script the variables ESCS is recreated to check if we have a clear understanding of how ESCS is measured.

 [RQ1_meas_invar_mgcfa.Rmd](https://github.com/kirstenvankessel/masterthesis/blob/main/scripts/RQ1_meas_invar_mgcfa.Rmd) - In this script the multigroup confirmatory factor analysis is performed to check for measurement invariance.
-The modification indices are inspected and model parameters are changes as to minimize measurement invariance.
+The modification indices are inspected and model parameters are changed to minimize measurement invariance.

 [RQ1_meas_invar_align.Rmd](https://github.com/kirstenvankessel/masterthesis/blob/main/scripts/RQ1_meas_invar_align.Rmd) - In this script alignment optimization is performed to check for measurement invariance.